mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "You pinned a man against a wall."

-  "The man was an ex-fidelant from Holragi.
+  "The man was an ex-fidelant from Holrag.
 And he pressured my partner, Liffa, into going on some experimental flight to space."

   "What?
 Why would he do that?"